totallynotbrent/Sage/README.md

     }
 ```

-## Homepage background experiment (feature/homepage-dither)
+## Homepage background

-Served from `static/index.html` on the `feature/homepage-dither` branch (NOT
+The homepage uses a full-bleed ordered-dither wallpaper behind the hero,
-on main).
-Adds a full-bleed ordered-dither wallpaper behind the home hero,
+rendered inline by the vendored engine `static/dither.js` and
-rendering inline via the vendored engine `static/dither.js` +
+`static/RgbQuant.js` (MIT), with a color-count and resolution intro, an edge
-`static/RgbQuant.js` (MIT), with a color-count (1→50) + resolution intro,
+vignette, and a slowed text entrance.
+The exploration variants that led to it
-edge vignette, and slowed text entrance.
-Rollback = `git checkout main`.
+***REMOVED***

 Notes:
 - Default dither config lives as `dither_base` in the inline renderer